Skip to Content

 How to grow moss on concrete

-Make a batch of slurry by combining a dairy product and shredded moss.
-Use a paintbrush to apply the slurry liberally to your concrete surface.
+To grow moss on concrete, start by making a batch of slurry by combining a dairy product and shredded moss.
+Then, use a paintbrush to apply the slurry liberally to your concrete surface.
 Mist the slurry layer regularly while taking care not to soak it.
-It may begin to mold initially, but most growth should appear within six weeks.
+Expect to see the most growth within six weeks.

 To grow moss on concrete, you will need a patch of the moss variety you want to propagate, a dairy product such as yogurt, condensed milk or buttermilk, sugar, a blender, a mister, a thick paintbrush, water, and of course a concrete surface to grow your moss on.